linnearice/MechaCar_Statistical_Analysis/README.md

 ![Lot Summary PSI](https://user-images.githubusercontent.com/35401581/142702949-a8d01486-53d6-4f58-ae81-ae99a1c3c1cc.png)

 In the total summary as well as the lot summary, the mean and median are fairly close together which means there is a fairly normal distribution.
 And the variance of the suspension coils in the total summary appears to meet design specifications with a variance of 62.3 pounds per square inch (PSI).
 However,the variance for lot 3 in the lot summary is well over design specifications of 100 at 170.3 PSI.
 Evaulation of the manufacturing is warranted.
-There is a disparity in the lots and perhaps different manufacturers are being used to cause the disparity.
+There is a disparity of lot 3 from the other 2 lots.
 Lots 1 and 2 are well within the design specifications with a variance of 0.98 and 7.5 PSI, respectively.

 ### T-Tests on Suspension Coils

 ![t-test sumary](https://user-images.githubusercontent.com/35401581/142709097-8f84aa7a-a1bb-4638-af50-3d0cbd847c98.png)

-Findings for the overall t-test of the suspension coils across all manufacturing lots shows the mean is not statistically different from the population and the p-factor of .06028 is not quite low enough or it of low "signifigance" and we cannot reject it from the hypothesis.
+Findings for the overall t-test of the suspension coils across all manufacturing lots shows the mean is not statistically different from the population and the p-factor of .06028 is not quite low enough or it is of low "signifigance" and we cannot reject it from the hypothesis.

 ![t-test lot1](https://user-images.githubusercontent.com/35401581/142709101-dc9477e7-2ecf-41fa-adb5-7f75038930ac.png)